 Is it worth the money?

 In a nutshell yes!
 The course is more expensive now than when I took it but I would pay it again in a heart beat (and at the higher cost).
-When I signed up, I was earning barely enough to pay our bills.
-I had to borrow the money from my sons savings (bad mother alert) and I even lied to my husband and told him it was £500 less than it actually was (don’t tell him!)
+When I signed up, I was worried about the cost, I even lied to my husband and told him it was £500 less than it actually was (don’t tell him!)
 But, before I’d even finished the course I had increased my fees, paid off the cost of the course and was earning more than ever.
 And half way through, I had niched down to only take on ads clients and offer training in Facebook & Instagram marketing.

 I even ditched my only paying social media clients before I had a paying ads client, because how else would I free up the time to get a paying client?
 That’s how much my mindset had changed!